milenbubi/webcameras/README.md

 # WebCameras

-This project showcases online BCCP web cameras across Eastern Europe.
+This project showcases live web cameras from border checkpoints across Bulgaria and Southeast Europe.
+It allows users to monitor real-time traffic, queues, and border conditions at key crossing points.

+## Technologies

 - **Frontend:** Built with React and MUI5, using React components and Material UI for styling
 - **Backend:** PHP scripts handle visit tracking and statistics